-CaptionMaker sends a 'reset' command when initializing a caption encoder device.
-This can cause problems in cases where multiple systems are connected to a single caption encoder device (as the second system to connect will send a 'reset' command).
-Checking this box prevents CaptionMaker from sending a 'reset' command and may help with some workflows.
+CaptionMaker sends a reset command when initializing a caption encoder device.
+This can cause problems in cases where multiple systems are connected to a single caption encoder device (as the second system to connect will send a reset command).
+Checking this box prevents CaptionMaker from sending a reset command.
+This might help with some workflows.

-• Transcoder Configuration.
+- Transcoder Configuration.
 Up-converts the service selected above in Channel C1-T4 into708 (HD).
-The menu choices map which 708 service channel is connected to each language.
+The menu choices map which 708 service channel is connected to each language. - Enable encoding 608 flash attribute.
+Check this option to enable flashing text in outputs.
+When this box is not checked, CaptionMaker exports all text as not-flashing, even if it is bold.
+By default, exporting bold and flash as one attribute is disabled.